Happy New Year!

 And another glam before shot for fun:

-I took part in the challenge for the first time last summer, when we turned our plain rental powder room into a cute coastal bathroom, which you can see here.
+I took part in the challenge for the first time last summer, when we turned our plain rental powder room into a cute coastal bathroom.

 Each week in January, bloggers will share their progress on a room makeover in their homes for just $100 total!
 It’s fun to see what everyone does on a budget.
 All of the other bloggers’ rooms are linked below if you want to see.